Accommodation

 Bloody horse - literally

 So we called the vet first while moving the alpacas up the hill and into the yard.
 Luckily that worked all well.
-Then we had to squeeze them all into the to get Rusty through the yard and up into the other shelter for the vet to look after him.
+Then we had to squeeze them all into the shelter to get Rusty through the yard and up into the other shelter for the vet to look after him.

 Black alpaca tied to the ground on a black canvas, being shorn, lots of fluff everywhere on the ground